zusizusi/autoware.universe/vehicle/autoware_raw_vehicle_cmd_converter/README.md

 A feature that compensates for control commands according to the dynamic characteristics of the vehicle.
 This feature works when `use_vehicle_adaptor: true` is set and requires `control_horizon` to be enabled, so you need to set `enable_control_cmd_horizon_pub: true` in the trajectory_follower node.

+### Latency Measurement

+This node includes a latency measurement feature that tracks the time difference between receiving a control command and publishing the corresponding actuation command.
+The measured latency is published as a debug topic, which can be useful for performance monitoring and system optimization.

+The latency is calculated as the time difference between the timestamp of the incoming control command and the current time when the actuation command is published.
+When the input `control_cmd` contains a timestamp that represents the time when the control module started processing (propagated through the control pipeline), the `control_component_latency` represents the overall processing time of the entire control module system.

 ## Input topics

 | Name                       | Type                                       | Description                                                                                                                                                                                                                                                                                       |